 Residents must undertake a minimum study load of 24 credit points per semester at Monash University.
-Residents may speak to the Dean of Studies & Careers or their nominee for approval to enrol in less than 24 credit points per semester for an agreed period of time.
+Residents may speak to the Principal or their nominee for approval to enrol in less than 24 credit points per semester for an agreed period of time.

 Residents must also maintain a Weighted Average Mark (WAM) of at least 50.
-If a Resident fails multiple courses in a semester, or fails at least one course in multiple semesters, they may be required to meet with the Dean of Studies & Careers to discuss their academic progress and they may also have to engage with support and advice services prescribed by the College.
+If a Resident fails multiple courses in a semester, or fails at least one course in multiple semesters, they may be required to meet with the Principal or their nominee to discuss their academic progress and they may also have to engage with support and advice services prescribed by the College.